robisim74/qwik-speak/README.md

 - `useAddSpeak(assets: Array<string | Translation>, ctx?: SpeakState)`
 Adds translation data to a Speak context

-- `translate(keys: string | string[], params?: any, ctx?: SpeakState, language?: string)` Translates a key or an array of keys
+- `translate(keys: string | string[], params?: any, ctx?: SpeakState, lang?: string)` Translates a key or an array of keys

 - `useTranslate()`
 Returns the _translate_ function and the Speak context

-- `formatDate(value: any, options?: Intl.DateTimeFormatOptions, ctx?: SpeakState, language?: string, timeZone?: string)` Formats a date
+- `formatDate(value: any, options?: Intl.DateTimeFormatOptions, locale?: SpeakLocale, lang?: string, timeZone?: string)` Formats a date

 - `useFormatDate()`
-Returns the _formatDate_ function and the Speak context
+Returns the _formatDate_ function and the Speak locale

-- `formatNumber(value: any, options?: Intl.NumberFormatOptions, ctx?: SpeakState, language?: string, currency?: string)` Formats a number
+- `formatNumber(value: any, options?: Intl.NumberFormatOptions, locale?: SpeakLocale, lang?: string, currency?: string)` Formats a number

 - `useFormatNumber()`
-Returns the _formatNumber_ function and the Speak context
+Returns the _formatNumber_ function and the Speak locale

 - `changeLocale()`
-Changes the locale at runtime: loads translation data and rerenders components that uses translations
+Changes locale at runtime: loads translation data and rerenders components that uses translations

 - `useChangeLocale()`
 Returns the _changeLocale_ function and the Speak context

-- `useLanguage()`
+- `useSpeakContext()`
-Returns the current language in config format
+Returns the Speak context

-- `useLocale()`
+- `useSpeakLocale()`
-Returns the current locale in Speak context
+Returns the locale in Speak context

 - `useTranslation()`
 Returns the translation data in Speak context